Lia Cook

-Lia Cook (born 1942) is an American fiber artist noted for her work combining weaving with photography, painting, and digital technology.
-She lives and works in Berkeley, California and is known for her weavings which expanded the traditional boundaries of textile arts.
+Lia Cook is an American fiber artist noted for her work combining weaving with photography, painting, and digital technology.
+She lives and works in Berkeley, California, and is known for her weavings which expanded the traditional boundaries of textile arts.
 She has been a professor at California College of the Arts since 1976.

-Early life and education
+Education

-Lia Cook was born November 24, 1942 in Ventura, California to James Paul Polese and Esther Miriam Homan.
-She graduated from the University of California, Berkeley in 1965 and went on to earn a master's degree in 1973.
+Cook graduated from the University of California, Berkeley in 1965 and went on to earn a master's degree in 1973.
 After studying theater at San Francisco State University, Cook received a BA degree in political science from University of California, Berkeley in 1965.
 During her time there, she studied painting and ceramics, in addition to political science.
 She went on to receive a MA degree in design from the University of California, Berkeley in 1973.
 During this time, she studied closely with textile artist, Ed Rossbach.
 In 1965 Lia travels to Mexico and encounters weaving in Chiapas and Oaxaca, It is during this period that Cook collects and is inspired by these textiles which set fourth her interest for weaving as an artistic practice.
 In 1967, Lia marries her first husband David Cook and they travel to Sweden together where she studies weaving from Northern Europe and the Soviet Union.